========================================== ==========================================

 Do you assist with retail compliance and logistics?

-Yes, we guide you through shelf-ready packaging, case configuration, and distributor prep.
+Yes, we guide you through shelf-ready packaging, case configuration, and supply chain logistics for distributor prep.

 What’s the difference between on-premise and retail strategy?